Gluten-Free Pumpkin Chocolate Cake

 Step 1: Preheat oven and prepare pan:

-Preheat the oven to 350°F and grease an 8" square baking pan with oil.
+Preheat the oven to 350°F and grease an 8″ square baking pan with oil.
 Dust with a sprinkle of gluten-free flour and set aside.
+You can also line the bottom and sides with parchment paper for easy release.

 Step 2: Mix dry ingredients: